MarinosAntoniouCs/Image-Caption-Generator-VQA/README.md

 ## Contributing

+This project does not accept contributions.

-Feel free to open issues and submit pull requests if you have any suggestions or improvements.
+Feel free to open issues if you have any suggestions or improvements.